Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool](supertool.svg)

+The corresponding diagram for Gramps object (Gramps Data Model) is at https://gramps-project.org/wiki/index.php/Gramps_Data_Model

 The lists below include the attributes defined in the various proxy classes.
 In addition, you can naturally use all properties and methods of the Gramps objects and Python libraries.